simplylovely33/SLAM-Notes/README.md

 </div>

+We usually use the raw depth map as the SLAM input for pose optimization and map reconstruction, which indicate the real space depth.
+On the other hand, colorful result of depth map in thesis is convert the depth map type from gracyscale into rgb, which only use for direct visualization.

 ## Evaluation
 We using the prevalent package as [evo](https://github.com/MichaelGrupp/evo) for evaluation.
 There are two common evaluation metrics for camera trajectory, Detailed description can be found in [here](https://github.com/MichaelGrupp/evo/wiki/Metrics).